 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

-A revision total shoulder replacement can fail with time.
+A revision total shoulder replacement can fail with time if it wears out or the original problem comes back.

 If your original shoulder replacement fails, you can usually have another operation to do your shoulder replacement again.
 If this revision operation is successful, you should be able to continue many of your normal activities.